 The downside for the Predatory 1 Percent is their idiot offspring may actually try to produce a story at some point, which is never a good idea for those who don’t realize how sheltered they are from the real world.

 For example, Chelsea made a fool of herself when she rolled out a hard-hitting investigative series on vegetarian dining trends.

 6) Presidential libraries

-This kind of scam only works after you leave office.
+This kind of scam only works after a crooked president leave offices.
 Saudi princes love the setup and have donated more than $10 million each to the presidential libraries of Bill Clinton and George W. Bush.

 Why should Saudi Arabia – home to both Osama bin Laden and 15 of the 19 hijackers on 9/11 – care whether our presidents have libraries after they leave office?